Labor and Delivery CNA Jobs Overview

 - State Tested Nursing Assistant (STNA): Ohio

-- Licensed nursing assistant (LNA): New Hampshire, Vermont
+- Licensed Nursing Assistant (LNA): New Hampshire, Vermont

 - State Registered Nursing Assistant (SRNA): Kentucky

 Aspiring CNAs must have a high school degree or a GED, in addition to completion of a state-approved nurse assistant training program.
 These programs are typically offered by community colleges and online institutions.
 Then, you’ll need to pass the CNA certification exam (which, depending on your state, may include skill demonstrations) to become eligible for work in this field.
+While not required for L&D CNA jobs, consider obtaining any of the following certifications:

-If you’re looking into labor and delivery CNA jobs in particular, then you’ll want to consider the temperament and soft skills required for the role (take a look at the requirements of becoming a labor and delivery nurse for guidance).
+If you’re looking into CNA labor and delivery jobs in particular, then you’ll want to consider the temperament and soft skills required for the role (take a look at the requirements of becoming a labor and delivery nurse for guidance).
 Nursing professionals working in L&D units must be compassionate, personable, and have strong interpersonal communication skills.

-Interviewing for CNA Jobs in Labor and Delivery Units
+Interviewing for CNA Labor and Delivery Jobs

-Having the right temperament and poise is important for any healthcare position, but is especially critical for L&D CNAs.
+Having the right temperament is important for any healthcare position, but it is especially critical for L&D CNAs.
 You may want to review common questions asked during CNA job interviews, such as why you want to work as a CNA and how you handle difficult or tense situations, but also prepare to answer questions more specific to this specialty.
 Take a look at frequently asked labor and delivery nurse interview questions to help you get ready for your interview.

 Many facilities, particularly those who hire CNAs as W2 employees rather than as contractors, also offer a wide range of benefits such as health coverage, vision and dental insurance, paid time off, and retirement plans.
 Perks sometimes include free company merch, catered lunches, or employee wellness programs.